Family on the Camino: Onward, Backward by Bennett Voyles

 Le Chemin du Puy in France

-3. To our audience who are interested in taking their young families on the Camino, what tips and advice do you have for them?
+3. What tips and advice do you have for our audience who are interested in taking their young families on the Camino?

-Our girls weren’t young-young but in Spain, we saw a fair number of Spanish families with little kids.
-The ones who were having the best time tended to be parts of larger packs – two or three families with kids roughly the same age.
-I think having kids to talk to and play with as they walk would be helpful.
+Our girls weren’t young, but in Spain, we saw a fair number of Spanish families with little kids.
+The ones who were having the best time tended to be part of larger packs—two or three families with kids roughly the same age.
+Having kids to talk to and play with as they walk would be helpful.

 walking or cycling the camino with my family

-I would also make sure nobody’s pack is very heavy.
+I would also make sure nobody’s pack is cumbersome.
 Cybèle was adamant that our girls took no more than 4-5 kg, and our packs were not very heavy either.
-I remember reading somewhere that the Bedouin in the Sahara say anything not essential will kill you and this is more or less true on the Camino as well.
+I remember reading somewhere that the Bedouin in the Sahara said anything not essential would kill you, which is more or less true of the Camino.

 You should also try to do some historical reading ahead of time if you can, and maybe find stories about each stop you think your kids would find interesting.
-I have a number of good ones in my book but there are plenty I couldn’t fit in.
+I have several good ones in my book, but plenty I couldn’t fit in.

-There is a lot of very surprising history on the Camino that will be mostly lost on you if you don’t look it up beforehand — I know we missed a lot at the time.
-And not just history: it would probably also be a good opportunity for birdwatching or plant identification if you have an interest in that.
+There is a lot of shocking history on the Camino that will be mostly lost on you if you don’t look it up beforehand — I know we missed a lot at the time.
+And not just history: it would probably also be an excellent opportunity for birdwatching or plant identification if you are interested in that.
 I don’t know anything about either subject, but I have read that there are some flowers in the countryside just out of Le Puy-en-Velay that are found nowhere else in the world, and I’m sure there are all kinds of amazing things we walked right past without ever even seeing.

 flowers-on-the-chemin-du-puy-caminoways.com